xiekunwhy/bsa/README.md

 for -hl option, you need to calculate these values using quantile/percentile or other method first, or you just run qtl_region.pl first, and the corresponding value will be printed in the standard output.

-fai file here ony contain chr/scaffolds use for plotting.
+fai file here only contain chr/scaffolds use for plotting.

 #  get qtl region
 ### get help infomation